makersacademy/bowling-challenge-ruby/README.md

 Count and sum the scores of a bowling game for one player.
 For this challenge, you do _not_ need to build a web app with a UI, instead, just focus on the logic for bowling (you also don't need a database).
 Next end-of-unit challenge, you will have the chance to translate the logic to Javascript and build a user interface.

 A bowling game consists of 10 frames in which the player tries to knock down the 10 pins.
 In every frame the player can roll one or two times.
-The actual number depends on strikes and spares.
 The score of a frame is the number of knocked down pins plus bonuses for strikes and spares.
 After every frame the 10 pins are reset.

 ## Focus for this challenge
-The focus for this challenge is to write high-quality code.
+High-quality code.

 In order to do this, you may pay particular attention to the following:
 * Using diagramming to plan your approach to the challenge